nicklalone/IGME220-Intro/Week 02/Slides/02 - Wednesday.md

 ## Chapter 1
 --
 # <font color= "ffff00">What</font> is a game designer?
 note: what do you think a game designer is?
+We can highlight here that a game designer is primarily an advocate for creating experiences they think certain kinds of users would find XXXX.
 --
 # <font color= "ffff00">Who</font> is a game designer?
 note: Who are your favorite game designers?
 Why?
+They are advocates for the user, they use their perspective to advocate for the user. in some circumstances, they are artists.
+Who would you say are designers that transcend being a bridge between  games and users?
 --
 # <font color= "ffff00">Why</font> is a game designer?
 note: speaking of why, why do we even have a job or career called game designer?
+History lesson.
 --
 # Let's talk
 # about that